techreturners/yrtt_entry_katas_java/README.md

 ### Instructions

-To complete these challenges you will need to have Java and Maven installed on your computer.
+To complete these exercises you will need to have Java and Maven installed on your computer.

-Follow this link and to download and install the Java SE Development Kit for your laptop:
+Follow this link to download and install the Java SE Development Kit for your laptop:

 https://www.oracle.com/uk/java/technologies/javase/javase-jdk8-downloads.html